xuejun26/Rancher-system-charts/charts/rancher-istio/1.8.5000/README.md

 ## Prerequisites

 - Kubernetes 1.9 or newer cluster with RBAC (Role-Based Access Control) enabled is required
-- Helm 2.7.2 or newer or alternately the ability to modify RBAC rules is also required
+- Helm 3.1.1 or newer or alternately the ability to modify RBAC rules is also required
 - If you want to enable automatic sidecar injection, Kubernetes 1.9+ with `admissionregistration` API is required, and `kube-apiserver` process must have the `admission-control` flag set with the `MutatingAdmissionWebhook` and `ValidatingAdmissionWebhook` admission controllers added and listed in the correct order.
-- The `istio-init` chart must be run to completion prior to install the `istio` chart.

 ## Resources Required

 The chart deploys pods that consume minimum resources as specified in the resources configuration parameter.

 ## Installing the Chart

-1. If a service account has not already been installed for Tiller, install one:

-    ```bash
-    $ kubectl apply -f install/kubernetes/helm/helm-service-account.yaml
-    ```

-1. Install Tiller on your cluster with the service account:

-    ```bash
-    $ helm init --service-account tiller
-    ```

 1. Set and create the namespace where Istio was installed: